Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Introduction

 We exploit the descriptor similarity between detected image patches in consecutive frames, facilitated by their strong visual affinity, to find temporally distant appearances of the same object for positive reinforcement.
 We further leverage the descriptor space to select difficult negative samples that currently appear to be most similar to the positive example.

 We demonstrate the advantages of our method in the context of object tracking-by-detection by evaluating an incrementally refined network through several multiple-object-tracking (MOT) benchmarks.
 Our online approach learns the descriptors, rather than an affinity metric, and experimentally shows improved tracking performance when trained not only by similar objects separated temporally, but also by negative samples near in the descriptor space.
-We focus on improving descriptor learning based on visual characteristics alone, observing that our approach can complement methods that consider motion models \cite{milan2014continuous, yoon2018online} or global (rather than incremental) information \cite{yang2012an}.
+We focus on improving descriptor learning based on visual characteristics alone, observing that our approach can complement methods that consider motion models \cite{milan2014continuous, yoon2018online} or global (rather than incremental) information \cite{yang2012an, ma2018customized}.
 Our empirical analysis of a convolutional neural network previously trained for image classification enables a 94\% reduction in model parameters with an improvement in descriptor performance and makes our algorithm tractable for online optimization.
+While deeper networks have recently demonstrated success in disambiguating inter-class instances \cite{krizhevsky2012imagenet}, this improvement suggests that earlier layers in the classification network may maintain the information required to tell apart intra-class object instances.

-Our method outperforms other approaches that utilize object motion models in terms of multiple object tracking accuracy (MOTA), despite using only incremental visual information.
+Our method outperforms other approaches that utilize object motion models in terms of multiple object tracking accuracy (MOTA), despite using only incremental visual information and not assuming motion priors.
+When compared to other self-supervised refinement methods \cite{ma2018customized}, our approach provides faster adaptation to new data.

 In the following sections, we formulate the self-supervised online descriptor optimization problem, and discuss our triplet cosine loss as well as the procedure for generating training labels.
 We describe how our algorithm runs in parallel to a traditional frame-to-frame object tracker, incrementally updating the descriptor generation model.
 Finally, we report results on the challenging 2D-MOT-2015 tracking dataset, and show that we achieve improved MOTA performance despite drastic computational savings and using only visual information.